The Nest

 It is common for rental properties to have neutral and heavy-duty flooring or linoleum that is easy to clean.

-This flooring may be practical, but it might not be to your taste.
+This flooring may be practical, but it might not suit your taste.
 Laying down rugs is a simple way to change the flooring look.

 Solid and geometric prints can give your home a modern look.
 Therefore, you can choose a Persian pattern if you like a more vintage style.
-In bathroom and kitchen areas, you can lay removable tiles (also known as peel and stick tiles) over lino if you want to change the pattern and look without damaging the original flooring.
+In bathroom and kitchen areas, you can lay removable tiles (also known as peel-and-stick tiles) over the lino if you want to change the pattern and look without damaging the original flooring.

-It is effortless to change the look of a rental property without compromising your tenancy agreement.
+Changing the look of a rental property without compromising your tenancy agreement is effortless.
 Putting up artwork and using fabrics and textiles to decorate your home is a great way to bring in your personality and taste.

 Written By: Georges Benoliel